Sesame Seeds (Til) Oil Health Benefits & Uses

 In Ayurveda, Sesame oil has been traditionally for oral care such as gums and teeth treatment; it is recognized as Kavala and Gandusha that can be compared to gargle.
 Sesame oil is an important oil that has been traditionally used for oil pulling, it a treatment that is used for strengthening gums, teeth, bleeding of gums, prevent dental decay, lip cracking and dry throat.

-Many people believe that oil pull required long time, but Ayurvedic doctors suggest that if it is performed regularly only 2-3 minutes, or even up to 5 minutes is enough.
+Many people believe that oil pull required a long time, but Ayurvedic doctors suggest that if it is performed regularly only 2-3 minutes, or even up to 5 minutes is enough.
 It is not necessary that you must do it for 15 to 20 minutes, as it is a part of the dinacharya part.
 Make sure you do not swallow the oil.

 The clinical study was carried on Sesame oil activity, among the plaque induced gingivitis.
 It has shown a reduction in the total colony count of aerobic micro-organisms.
 Rinsing the mouth with sesame oil has lessened gingivitis by 85% reduction in the bacteria which causes gingivitis.